siddharth-mavani/2D-Clash-of-Clans/README.md

 ### Polymorphism

-Functions such as `display`, `move`, etc are common for multiple objects.
+Functions such as `attack`, `move`, etc are common for multiple objects.

 ### Encapsulation